ton-community/ton-docs/docs/v3/guidelines/ton-connect/business/ton-connect-for-business.md

 - React-Native mobile apps
 - SDK for mobile applications in Swift, Java, Kotlin

-TON Connect is an open protocol and can be used to develop dapps with any programming language or development environment.
+TON Connect is an open protocol and can be used to develop DApps with any programming language or development environment.

 For JavaScript (JS) applications, the TON developer community created a JavaScript SDK that allows developers to integrate TON Connect seamlessly in minutes.
-In the future, SDKs designed to operate with additional programming languages will be available.
+SDKs designed to operate with additional programming languages will be available in the future.